ShaneCurcuru/chooseafoundation/_pages/help.md

 - Get help choosing your [OSI-listed license](https://opensource.org/licenses) with [Choose A License](https://choosealicense.com/).
 - Find and implement a [Code of Conduct for your project](https://opensourceconduct.com/).
 - Study some actual [FOSS Foundation governance policies](https://fossgovernance.org/) used today.
+- Need a super-simple governance guide?
+Use the [Minimum Viable Governance model](https://github.com/github/mvg) for your project.
 - Foundations can help with [FOSS project sustainability and fundraising](https://fosssustainability.com/).
 - Learn how [Foundations get their own funding and help with sustainability](https://fossfunding.com/).
 - Read about [Foundation leaders explaining how they help with project governance](https://lwn.net/Articles/561336/).